-This table outlines primary CQI activities for the fiscal year 2022/2023.
+This table outlines primary CQI activities for the fiscal year 2023/2024.
 It is not intended to be an exhaustive list.
-Departmental meetings, reports and other operational tasks that occur throughout the year and not represented in this schedule.
+Departmental meetings, reports and other operational tasks that occur throughout the year are not represented in this schedule.
 Updates to the schedule are made quarterly and reviewed during corporate CQI committee meetings.
-Any activities marked with asterisks are new.